-The creative leadership team was initially tasked with creating a new "brand sustain" video to replace the long-in-the-tooth version that had played during Cineplex's preshow for two years (two!).
+We as the creative leadership team were initially tasked with creating a new "brand sustain" video to replace the long-in-the-tooth version that had played during Cineplex's preshow for two years (two!).
 That spot featured an over-the-top wild night that began at The Rec Room, positioning the venue as simply a place for bros to pre-game.
 It did us no favours.

 The problem: The Rec Room doesn't just try to be a lot of things to a lot of people — it is a lot of things to a lot of people.